Lecturer's Précis - Wundt (1902)

 motor pathway descending centrally (heavy grey arrow).
 Higher conscious

-processing takes place in an "Apperception Centre" (green, top centre).
+processing takes place in an "Apperception Centre" (green, top

-on the subjective, certain feelings arise ....."
+and, on the subjective, certain feelings arise ....."
 (Wundt,

 1910:316; italics original), and saw it as "the one elementary process